Mercado De La Playa is the newest gastronomic market in Medellín that opened in December 2019 in El Centro with over 25 restaurants and bars.

 This new food market is located in El Centro on Avenida La Playa close to Teatro Pablo Tobón Uribe.
 One way to get there is by using the Medellín Metro.
 To get there take the A Line to the San Antonio metro station and then take the TA Tranvía tram line to the Pabellón del Agua station.

-Mercado De La Playa is located about a 6-minute walk from the Pabellón del Agua tram-line station.
+This new gastronomic market is located about a 6-minute walk from the Pabellón del Agua tram-line station.

 Taxis are another options to get to this food market from your location.
 Just tell the driver “Teatro Pablo Tobón Uribe en El Centro”, which every driver will know.
-This new food market is located less than a block from Teatro Pablo Tobón Uribe.
+This food market is located less than a block from Teatro Pablo Tobón Uribe.
 Or provide the driver the address below:

 Address: Calle 51 # 40-35, El Centro, Medellín